Roxana1981/allvintage/README.md

 This project has been created for the purpose of completion of Project 4.
 The base of the project is influenced by Code Institute blog walkthrough project.
 In line with Project 4 requirements an addtitional functionality was created to allow users to submit blog content requests.

-AllVintage blog is created with the purpose of being a site where users can find interesting articles about old items, and be part of an online community of vintage enthusiastics.
+AllVintage blog is a site where users can find interesting articles about old items, and be part of an online community of vintage enthusiastics.
 AllVintage blog has a page Administrator, to create, update and delete posts.
-Users can sign up, sign in/out, comment and like posts, complete form to suggest posts, engage with other users of the blog community, and engage with the page Administrator.
+Users can sign up, sign in/out, comment and like posts.
+Also, complete a form to suggest posts, engage with other users of the blog community, and engage with the page Administrator.

 ![Multidevice view](static/images/mockup.png)

 ## Functional design

-The key purpose of the site is to blog, focusing on vintage items.
-In order for the site to be a fully functional blog the following elements were developed.
+In order for the site to be a fully functional blog, the following elements were developed.

-1. **Post** - Admin of the blog can post blog posts, which will be reflected on the blog's homepage.
+1. **Post** - Admin of the blog can post blog posts, which will be reflected in the blog's homepage.
 The blog allows for 6 posts to be displayed at each page.
-More than 6 posts will result on additional sites being created and blog's user to be able to browser through them using Next/Previous functionality.
+More than 6 posts will result on additional pages being created, and blog's user to be able to browse through them using Next/Previous functionality.

-2. **Admin**- Admin of the blog is in control of the content on the site and also user comment approvals.
-Each comment will be subject to admin's approval.
-Admin can add and remove posts, comment and content within each individual post.
+2. **Admin**- Admin of the blog is in control of the content on the site, and user's comment approvals.
+Each user's comment is subject to admin's approval.
+Admin can add and remove posts, comments, and content within each individual post.

-3. **User input** - User of the blog is able to like and comment on posts as long as the user is logged in.
+3. **User input** - User of the blog is able to like and comment on posts, as long as the user is logged in.
 The site also allows the user to delete and edit their own comments.

-4. **Content request** - User of the blog can complete a submission for the content, without being logged in.
+4. **Content request** - User of the blog can complete a submission request for the content, without being logged in.

-5. **User Admin** - Use can register and subsequently login in order to be able to like and comments on the posts.
+5. **Users** - Use can register and subsequently login in order to be able to like and comments on the posts.

 ## Solution